Jakes-Git-Hub/Spotify-API-Project-React/README.md

 # Spotify-API-Project-React
-Search and previews songs, then curate and create a playlist to be added to your Spotify Account.
+Search and preview songs, then curate and create a playlist to be added to your Spotify Account.